InaWise/10.-Object-Oriented-Programming-Challenge-Team-Profile-Generator-AKA-challenge10/README.md

 Challenge this week builds a Node.js command-line application

 ## Installation:
-In order to install the neccesary dependencies,Inquirer package ,and Jest package.
+In order to install the neccesary dependencies, Inquirer package ,and Jest package.
 To run node index.js

 ## Repository